kittholland/clodonic/DEPLOYMENT-2025.md

 # Deployment Guide for Clodonic (2025 Workers Approach)

 ## Overview
 As of 2025, Cloudflare recommends using **Workers** for new projects (not Pages).
-This guide uses Workers with Git integration for automated deployments.
+This guide uses Workers with Custom Domains for automatic DNS setup.

 ## Prerequisites
 1. GitHub repository for your project